ziranw/MOVESTAR-Fuel-and-Emission-Model/README.md

   In this project, MOVESTAR is developed as a lite version of MOVES, which only takes the second-by-second vehicle speed data and vehicle type as inputs.
-To enable easy integration of this model, its source code is provided in different languages, including MATLAB and C++.
+To enable easy integration of this model, its source code is provided in different languages, including Python, MATLAB and C++.
 A case study is introduced in this project to illustrate the effectiveness of the model in the development of advanced vehicle technology.

 Authors
 ============

-  Ziran Wang, Guoyuan Wu, George Scora\
+  Ziran Wang, Guoyuan Wu, and George Scora\
   Center for Environmental Research and Technology\
   University of California, Riverside\
   zwang050@ucr.edu, gywu@cert.ucr.edu, gscora@cert.ucr.edu